 Tell me about Wintergreen

-Now in our 33rd year, we're the oldest, most experienced recreational dog sledding center and the nation's only lodge devoted exclusively to dogsledding.
-We've been cited by National Geographic as the best in the business and ranked by Outside Magazine as one of the "Top 10" small, innovative outdoor companies of the past quarter century.
-Paul Schurke, Wintergreen's founder & director, is a renowned author and educator who has received the Explorers Club award and Outside's "Adventurer of the Year" award.
+Now in our 35th year, we're the oldest, most experienced recreational dog sledding center and the nation's only lodge devoted exclusively to dogsledding.
+We've been cited by National Geographic as the "best in the business" and ranked by Outside Magazine as one of the "Top 10" small, innovative outdoor companies of the past quarter century.
+Paul Schurke, Wintergreen's founder & director, is a renowned author and educator who has received the Explorers Club award, Outside's "Adventurer of the Year" award and the "Environmental Hero" award by the national Wilderness Society.
 Our dogsled guides --the most experienced in the business-- have been with us for many years.
 While dogsledding may be a sideline for other adventures vacation companies, at Wintergreen it's all we do and we do it very well!
 Click here to learn more about how we came to be.

 Tell me about Ely, Minnesota

 Ely is considered the "Sled Dog Capitol of the U.S." and is located in the beautiful US-Canada Boundary Waters Wilderness.
 National Geographic ranked this area among the world's Top 50 "must see" destinations, "Good Morning America" cited Ely among the nation's Top 10 adventure areas and CBS journalist Charles Kuralt called Ely his "#1" vacation place.
 The area's gentle terrain, sheltered forests, stunning scenery and consistent winter snow cover make it ideal for dogsledding.
 For more info: www.ely.org/

 How do I get to Ely, Minnesota?